RachelFul/MyWebsite/README.md

 📌 Each section follows a semantic structure which improves readability and accessibility.

 ## Technologies Used
-This website is built using standard front-end web technologies that ensure compatibility with Chrome browser and Android OS.
+This website is built using standard front-end web technologies that ensure compatibility with Windows OS, macOS, Android OS and IOS.
 It incorporates CSS for styling, layout management, and animations.

 1 HTML (HyperText Markup Language)
 <p> 2 Semantic HTML5 tags <!-- (e.g., <header>, <nav>, <section>, <footer>) --> to structure content logically </p>